Dspade332/Data-Analysis-ML/README.md

 a collection of ML projects ive worked on, some from data collected from popular scarpping websites like Inside Airbnb or data from kaggle datasets(mostly just raw data pulled from APIs).

 I usually focus on the defining the problem, data building process, data analysis and the model building process.

+the rest of my projects can be found at https://www.kaggle.com/osamayassen/code